MD22 - Dual 24Volt 5Amp H Bridge Motor Drive

 2, Writing a value of 2 to the

-mode register will make speed control both motors speed.
-Speed2 then becomes the
+mode register will make speed control both motors speed. speed2 then

 total power, the turn (speed 2) value is now with reference to this.